mosip/kattu/docs/maven-build-readme.md

 - Perform checks related to the project's licenses, developers, and plugins.
 - Validate the `pom.xml` and `settings.xml` files.
 - Create an executable JAR and upload it as an artifact.
-- Notify via Slack in case of job failure.
+- Notify via Slack in case of job failures.

 ## Inputs